swbloom/react-context-api/README.md

 Probably not.
 Or if you do, use it for relatively static application wide settings (locale and theme are the two that immediately come to mind).

 ## So when should you use context?
-Context is actually a really great thing to introduce to people who are relatively new to React and want to take the next step in thinking about state management within their application.
-It's a nice gentle introduction to pub/sub and flux architecture.
+There are a few uses cases where you might want to use context:
+- You have a value you want to share in a lot of different parents of your application and don't want to clutter up your app through prop drilling
+- You're relatively new to the app ecosystem and want to take advantage of shared component state, or want to take the first steps towards a flux/redux style approach to state management in your application.
+- You're a library maintainer and you want to build a state management solution similar to something like `redux`.

 ## Additional Reading
 - <a href="https://reactjs.org/docs/context.html">Official React Context Documentation</a>